IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/How_to_ask_for_help.md

 ## The code you're trying to run

 Send the document with your code in, and give us details!
 Did you write it all yourself?
 Is it based on someone else's code?
-Is it based on information from a manual for some software.
+Is it based on information from a manual for some software?
 This is really important - it could be as simple as you have a bracket in the wrong place, or misnamed variable - we've all been there, but we can't help you spot this if you don't share your code!

 ## The error message you're getting